Constitutions and Canons

 The Constitution and Canons of the Episcopal Church govern the church-wide organization and the dioceses of the Episcopal Church.

-The 2016 Diocesan Constitution & Canons [PDF], also include the Rules of Order that govern how the Diocesan Convention is conducted.
+The 2016 Diocesan Constitution & Canons are subject to rules of The Episcopal Church.
+It includes the Rules of Order that govern how the Diocesan Convention is conducted.
 The Constitution of the Diocese of Rhode Island identifies the Diocese of Rhode Island as a member of the Episcopal Church in the United States, and identifies the basic structures of governance within the diocese.
 The Canons of the Diocese of Rhode Island govern the affairs of the diocese and the churches associated with it.

 By-Laws are developed by each congregation and approved by the Standing Committee.
 This TEMPLATE is offered as a starting point in developing your own.
 Technically a church doesn’t have by-laws because it isn’t an independent corporation — all churches are held in trust for the Episcopal Church as a whole and are subject to the Constitution and Canons of the Episcopal Church in general and of their diocese in particular.

 Leases and License Agreements are legal agreements between a church and an outside group that uses all or part of a church’s facility for a determined period of time.
 Leases are used when you are giving another group exclusive use of a building or portion of a building for an extended period of time.
 A license is a revocable privilege to perform an act or a series of acts on the property of another, like the use of a parish hall for a wedding reception or regular AA meetings.
 It can also be used if you are sharing space with a group (e.g., a pre-school sharing rooms with the Sunday School).
 Remember that a lease gives the user tenant rights and is not easily revoked while a license sets parameters for a user but can be revoked quite easily.
 So consider which makes sense in your situation — and feel free to call Canon Grenz if you want to consult with someone.